 The Export PDF to Microsoft Powerpoint Presentation action copies PDF documents and converts them to Microsoft Powerpoint Presentation (*.pptx) format.
-Please note that it is necessary to have Microsoft Office installed on the local computer for this action to operate.
 It contains the following customizable parameters:

 Figure 1.
 Export PDF to Microsoft Powerpoint Presentation Action Options